The Best Sources of Small Business Grants & Loans in Ontario

 • Associations are industry-specific groups that were formed to support businesses in a certain sector.
 They may lobby the provincial or federal government on the sector or business’s behalf, provide guidance, and more.
 Examples of associations include the Canadian Tooling and Machining Association, Information Technology Association of Canada, and Ontario Soil and Crop Improvement Association.

 • Business Development Corporations are non-profits that typically help businesses in rural Ontario or indigenous businesses, such as the Community Futures Program, Métis Voyageur Development Fund, or Wakenagun Community Futures Development Corporation.
+The Community Futures Program operates through more than 60 Community Futures Development Corporations (CFDCs) across Ontario, providing loans, business advice, and mentoring to small businesses in rural and remote communities.

 • Centres of Excellence are non-profit groups that have the backing of several large corporations in the same industry sector.
 Centres of Excellence look to fund startups that have innovative ideas in their sector.
 Examples include the Centre of Excellence in Energy Efficiency and the Centre for Social Innovation.